rsms/js-lru/README.md

 - The cache object iself has a "head" (least recently used entry) and a "tail" (most recently used entry).

-- The "head" and "tail" are "entries" -- an entry might have a "newer" and an "older" entry (doubly-linked, "older" being close to "head" and "newer" being closer to "tail").
+- The "oldest" and "newest" are list entries -- an entry might have a "newer" and an "older" entry (doubly-linked, "older" being close to "head" and "newer" being closer to "tail").